ducnguyen2012/deployChatBot6/README.md

 ```
 python app.py
 ```

-🌟 Features
+You can run my website with this link: https://deploychatbot6.onrender.com 🌟 Features

 ✔️ Answers questions about cells, their structure, and functions.✔️ Provides insights into the chemistry of life, including biomolecules and cellular processes.✔️ Supports interactive conversations for a better learning experience.